-LEROY: My style icons are definitely Princess Diana and Diane von Fürstenberg.
-On the male side I really enjoy what Lebron is doing lately with fashion like so my fashion icons change as time changes.
+LEROY: My style icons are Princess Diana and Diane von Fürstenberg.
+On the male side, I enjoy what Lebron is doing lately with fashion like so my fashion icons change as time changes.

 MUZI: You recently launched a Premium Wear Brand for men “House of Basil” – What’s it all about and what inspired the brand to come to life?

-LEROY: So, House of Basil has been two years in the making and it’s been an absolute labour of love.
-It actually happened because about three years ago I was going away on holiday or working-holiday and I had decided that I wanted to buy nice sets of underwear because I was going to the ocean and I wanted to have some swimwear, underwear and a mixture of both.
+LEROY: So, House of Basil has been two years in the making and it’s been an absolute labor of love.
+It happened because about three years ago I was going away on holiday or working holiday and I had decided that I wanted to buy nice sets of underwear because I was going to the ocean and I wanted to have some swimwear, underwear and a mixture of both.

-When I met my business partner, we both started talking about the fact that we both had a deep passion about undergarments and the fact that underwear should be as prominent as outerwear as far as the place it plays in our style and our clothing consciousness…we decided why not just doing because no one else is doing it.
-We are looking to upset the market but also we want underwear that we want to wear in various cuts, styles and colours and so we just decided to put some money down and start doing the RND and after researching and developing for two years on the 23rd of September I decided to just launch it because I kept putting it off because I wanted it to be perfect, I wanted it to be amazing and I realised that if I don’t give birth to this baby right now I’ll be carrying it for the next 10 years.
+When I met my business partner, we both started talking about the fact that we both had a deep passion for undergarments and the fact that underwear should be as prominent as outerwear as far as the place it plays in our style and our clothing consciousness…we decided why not just doing because no one else is doing it.
+We are looking to upset the market but also we want underwear that we want to wear in various cuts, styles, and colors and so we just decided to put some money down and start doing the RND and after researching and developing it for two years on the 23rd of September I decided to just launch it.
+I kept putting it off because I wanted it to be perfect, I wanted it to be amazing and I realized that if I don’t give birth to this baby right now I’ll be carrying it for the next 10 years.

 So, we wanted to make sure that people, men especially because they don’t have much choice when it comes to underwear in this country, firstly get their needs catered to and secondly, we want to look good in our underwear and I think every man should too.

-LEROY: Future plans?
-So, I’ve been really blessed to be able to work through the pandemic.
-I’ve really been blessed to build a brand during the pandemic and be enjoying growing at this time.
-From a personal or professional point of view as far as brand Leroy Marc is concerned, I’ve also been quite lucky and blessed that I’ve been able to get work and be able to start projects that I am really passionate about.
+LEROY: Plans?
+So, I’ve been blessed to be able to work through the pandemic.
+I’ve been blessed to build a brand during the pandemic and be enjoying growing at this time.
+From a personal or professional point of view as far as brand Leroy Marc is concerned, I’ve also been quite lucky and blessed that I’ve been able to get work and be able start projects that I am passionate about.

 So, the future as far as brand Leroy Marc is concerned is tons more work…I will most definitely be growing the empire and applying our talents.
 We are trying to do a whole lot more with working around social ills especially when it comes to schooling-age men and boys and trying to facilitate them becoming better men as they get older, that is something is something I recently looked into.
 Sustainability of our brand- making sure we buy Proudly South African and we create Proudly South African.